jredi-jedi/assemblyline-service-fsecure/README.md

 ## Installation of FSecure GK

-To install FSecure GK you can follow our detailed documentation [here](icap_installation/install_notes.md).
+To install FSecure GK you can follow our detailed documentation [here](docs/icap_installation_notes.md).

-## Updates

-This service supports auto-update in both online and offline environments.
-This is configurable in the service config.

 ## Licensing